Domain Walls in $A_4$ Flavour Models: Conclusion

 In this work we have carried out a systematic study of domain walls arising from the spontaneous breaking of an $A_4$ flavour symmetry and discussed the associated stochastic gravitational wave background.
 We first constructed the most general renormalisable $A_4$-invariant scalar potential for a real triplet and classified all $Z_2$- and $Z_3$-preserving vacua.
 The cubic $A_4$ invariant splits the eight $\mathrm{T}$-type vacua into two sets with different depths, leading to both true and false vacua and consequently to metastable domain walls.
 We showed that certain $Z_3$ walls (TIII) are unstable and decay into a bound state of two lighter walls (TII-like), forming oscillating two-wall configurations.
 This behaviour has no analogue in simple $\mathbb{Z}_2$ models and is specific to the $A_4$ structure.
 We derived the corresponding wall profiles and tensions for these walls.

 We then extended the analysis to complex triplet flavons in an $A_4\times U(1)$ theory, where the additional global $U(1)$ gives rise to global cosmic strings in addition to non-Abelian domain walls.
 We classified the $\mathrm{S}^c$- and $\mathrm{T}^c$-type vacua, showed that static walls correspond to configurations with constant relative phases and reduced equations of motion equivalent to those of an $S_4$-like real mode and identified three classes of $\mathrm{T}'^c$ walls distinguished by their group-theoretic properties.
 The resulting defect network can involve both strings and walls and we identified regions of parameter space where some wall species are unstable against decay into lighter ones.
 Such string–wall systems provide a natural source of GWs whose spectrum is sensitive to both the non-Abelian and Abelian sectors.
+We point out that the existence of CP-violating domain walls between two CP-conjugated $T^{\prime c}$ vacua.
+Note that since the field space here is more than three dimensions, domain walls cannot be classified geometrically, and instead we develop an algorithm based on group transformations and CP transformation for domain wall classification.
+We also note that the non-Abelian vacuum structure studied here may support more complicated network configurations, including possible domain-wall junctions; a dedicated analysis of their formation and evolution is left for future work.

 In the supersymmetric framework we considered $A_4$ triplet chiral superfields with $F$-term dominated potentials.
 We showed that the SUSY scalar potential admits an exactly degenerate trivial vacuum and four non-trivial $\mathrm{T}$-type vacua, and that the lowest-tension domain walls interpolate between the origin and each non-trivial vacuum.
 We specify SUSY domain walls as those which separate SUSY vacua.
 These walls satisfy first-order BPS-like equations, allowing analytic solutions and exact tensions.
 Introducing an $R$-symmetry and driving superfields, as in standard SUSY $A_4$ constructions, leaves the flavon potential effectively unchanged in the SUSY limit, while decoupling the driving fields along the wall profiles.
 Soft SUSY-breaking terms lift the degeneracy between the trivial and non-trivial vacua, providing a bias that triggers the annihilation of the SUSY walls to non-SUSY domain walls, $i.e.$, walls separating SUSY-breaking vacua.